-AIS will not approve fundraisers that compete or interfere with the main fundraising intents of the school: Capital Campaigns, The Eagles Fund (Annual Fund), or Spring Benefit.
+AIS will not approve fundraisers that compete or interfere with the main fundraising intents of the school: Capital Campaigns, The Eagles Fund , the annual fund, or Spring Benefit.

-Each year, the Development Office leads an annual giving campaign (The Eagles Fund) to raise money for special, supplemental purchases and to meet the financial needs not met by tuition income.
+Each year, the Development Office leads the Eagles Fund, the annual giving campaign, to raise money for special, supplemental purchases and to meet the financial needs of the school not met by tuition income.
 The Eagles Fund is the single most important avenue of giving, and it is hoped that every parent will contribute to this endeavor.

-AIS will not allow special-interest fundraising activities that could affect the success of our own fundraising efforts, compete for our donors, or put additional financial demands on our families and supporters.
+AIS cannot allow special-interest fundraising activities that could affect the success of our own fundraising efforts, compete for our donors, or put additional financial demands on our families and supporters.

 Members of the AIS community (students, faculty, administrators, parents, etc.) may not distribute materials to solicit money, advertise, or promote any outside organization.

-The following AIS fundraisers, with historical precedence for outside organizations, have been approved by the Headmaster:
+The following AIS fundraisers, have been grandfathered in and are approved by the Headmaster:

-- Aprendiendo Ingles Solido Holiday Sale - LaAmistad, Inc.
+- Aprendiendo Ingles Solido Holiday Sale benefitting LaAmistad, Inc.

-- Clothing Drive for From Houses to Homes, Guatemala
+- Clothing Drive benefitting From Houses to Homes- Guatemala

-- Primary and Secondary Thanksgiving Collections- Georgia Division of Family and Children Services
+- Primary and Secondary School Thanksgiving Collections benefitting the Georgia Division of Family and Children Services and Garden Hills families

 Grade level curriculum and programs with required fundraising elements will be reviewed by the Head of School, Head of Development and Headmaster.
 Upon approval, the guidelines regarding execution of the fundraiser must be followed.
 The following grade level and programs are approved: